cloudflare/cloudflare-docs/content/r2/runtime-apis.md

 There are 3 variations of arguments that can be used in a range:

-* An offset with an optional length
+* An offset with an optional length.
-* An optional offset with a length
+* An optional offset with a length.
-* A suffix
+* A suffix.

 {{<definitions>}}